i-on-project/core/docs/api/courses.md

 A simplified representation of a `course`.
 This is how `course`s are represented as individual `collection` items.

 ## Properties
+All properties which are not assigned with the `mandatory` label, are optional, they may not be included in the representation.

 * `acronym`: the course's unique acronym; an abbreviation of its name
+  - mandatory
   - type: **text**
   - e.g. "WAD"